Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Conclusion and Summary

 \section{Conclusion and Summary}

 Multi-scale modeling and simulation techniques are playing an increasingly important role in understanding, predicting, and controlling diverse complex systems, which is essential for numerous cutting-edge technology applications.
-In this survey, we systematically review the literature on multi-scale simulation of major matter systems and social systems, and provide a novel in terms of their objectives, methods, and applications.
-We hope that this survey will help advance progress in the direction of multi-scale simulation of complex systems.
+In this survey, we systematically review the literature on multi-scale simulation of major matter systems and social systems, and provide a novel taxonomy in terms of their objectives, methods, and applications.
 We hope that this interdisciplinary survey will help researchers make better use of existing multi-scale simulation techniques, and also encourage the development of better multi-scale simulation methods.